-Wesley Hawkins, talk of the Brown Jackson hearings, describes life after pornography sentence
+Wesley Hawkins, talk of the Jackson hearings, describes life after pornography sentence

 Hawkins said he had held down a job for three years before he was laid off.
 He had just finished a run of a couple weeks as a temp worker when he decided to visit a relative this week at the house where a reporter located him.

-His mornings had been filled with looking for his next job, his afternoons rereading one of his favorite books by Jamaican novelist Marlon James, he said, and his nights bingeing his favorite Netflix series “The Last Kingdom.”
+His mornings had been filled with looking for his next job, his afternoons rereading one of his favorite books by Jamaican novelist Marlon James, he said, and his nights bingeing his favorite Netflix series, “The Last Kingdom.”

 He said he leans on therapy, his family and faith to move forward.